************ Warning: Spoiler alert! **************************

 Darmyn the Righteous was Tardyn’s father and I think he always knew that his son wasn’t cut from the same cloth.
 Maybe that helped Darmyn fight off the curse?
 Darmyn had to know that Sangrithar would suffer under his son’s rule.
 Indifference followed by madness, that’s what the future portended under Tardyn.
 Darmyn confided his concerns to Maelryn, never realizing the Vizier’s hidden nature, and paid the ultimate price.
-Maelryn preferred the more easily controlled Tardyn and made suitable arrangements that conveniently pointed elsewhere.
-When Darmyn was discovered in his room, most of the accusing tongues wagged in his direction or Tardyn’s, choosing instead to target other less likely suspects despite the obvious acrimony dwelling in Tardyn’s blackened heart.
+Maelryn preferred the more easily controlled Tardyn and made suitable arrangements that pointed conveniently elsewhere.
+When Darmyn was discovered in his room, none of the accusing tongues wagged in his direction or Tardyn’s, choosing instead to target other less likely suspects despite the obvious acrimony dwelling in Tardyn’s blackened heart.

 Tardyn of course, knew nothing of Maelryn’s plan.
 As far as he was concerned, his father’s premature death was a mixed blessing.
 God-fire would be nice, a great gimmick for impressing the ladies, but those sessions in Tintammil were a bore.
 He sloughed most of it off on the Vizier and amused himself with visitors from the palace flesh stables.